okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/org/index.md

 Fetched [Org Preferences](#org-preferences-object)

-#### Usage Examples
+#### Usage examples

-The following request would hide the footer for the end user page.
+The following request hides the footer for the end-user page.

 #### Request